tasmota/docs/Bluetooth.md

 Tasmota provides limited Bluetooth functionality through the use of external hardware.
-Current drivers support the use of bluetooth beacons and several BLE sensors from the Mijia/Xiaomi-universe.
+Two different drivers support the use of bluetooth beacons or several BLE sensors from the Mijia/Xiaomi-universe.

 <!-- The ibeacon driver uses the BLE4 module [HM-17](https://www.herman-shop.com/PDF/bluetooth%20hm16%20hm17.pdf) (HM-16 should also work).